 - Many houses are closed during the winter months, check their websites prior to a visit.

-How to plan your road trip through Champagne Country
+How to plan your champagne road trip through the French countryside

 A little research goes a long way when planning a trip to France’s Champagne region.
 Check out our recommended resources for researching your trip:

-- Research flights to Paris to find the best-priced flight for your trip: Free flight comparison with Skyscanner.
+- Research flights to Paris to find the best-priced flight for your trip: Free flight comparison at Kayak.

-- Browse through the hotels in France listings at HotelsCombined to find the perfect accommodations for your trip.
+- Browse through the hotels in France listings at TripAdvisor (be sure to read the reviews) to find the perfect accommodations for your trip.

 - Book ahead for the G.H.
 Mumm Cellar Tour and Tasting.